 You might know St. Louis for its iconic silver arch, but perhaps you didn’t realize there was so much to do beneath it.
-After many years of construction, the Gateway Arch Grounds will reopen this summer, allowing visitors to take advantage of the new biking trails; outdoor concerts; and the new Jefferson Memorial Expansion Museum, which explores the history of America’s westward pioneers.
+After many years of construction, the Gateway Arch Grounds will reopen this summer, allowing visitors to take advantage of the new biking trails; outdoor concerts; and the freshly renovated Museum at the Gateway Arch, which explores the history of America’s westward pioneers.
 Fair Saint Louis will be also returning to its original site under the arch on July 4th to mark the opening of the revitalized grounds.

 Where to Stay: The Moonrise Hotel is a pet-friendly boutique hotel with a quirky futuristic design.
 It also boasts the first hotel roof in America made out of solar panels, and has great dining options as well.